Growth, employment and the single market – why does it matter?

-This indicator shows the percentage of persons employed or previously employed affected by accidents at work (left chart) and work-related health problems (right chart).
+This indicator shows the percentage of active population employed or previously employed who are affected by accidents at work (left chart) and work-related health problems (right chart).

-The charts show the EU average and the figures for the Member States with the smallest (min) and the biggest (max) values, respectively.
+The charts show the EU average and the figures for the EU countries with the smallest (min) and the largest (max) values.

 The chart reveals a big difference between accidents at work and work-related health problems as well as methodological differences.

 Accidents at work have fallen by a third over the last 15 years, reaching just over 2%.
 Work-related health problems have experienced a similar decline, but they have unfortunately increased slightly in recent years, reaching just over 10%.